dabapps/betta/README.md

 ### License
-Betta is licensed under the MIT Open Source license.
+Copyright (c) 2015 Jake 'Sid' Smith, [DabApps](http://www.dabapps.com).
 For more information, see the LICENSE file in this repository.